-What are Cannabinoid receptors and what do they do?
+What are Cannabinoid receptors, and what do they do?
 It’s no secret that smoking cigarettes are bad for your health.
 Countless studies have shown the harmful effects of smoking on the human body, and the risks are well-known.
-However, many people are now turning to vaping to quit smoking, and there is some debate about whether or not this is a good idea.
+However, many people are now turning to vaping to quit smoking, and there is debate about whether this is a good idea.

 Cannabinoid receptors are found in the brain and throughout the nervous system.
 They’re part of the endocannabinoid system, which helps regulate various functions, including mood, memory, appetite, and pain sensation.

 There are two main types of cannabinoids: THC and CBD.
 THC is the psychoactive compound that gets people high, while CBD is non-psychoactive and does not produce any intoxicating effects.
-Both THC and CBD interact with cannabinoid receptors in the brain, but they have different products.
+THC and CBD interact with cannabinoid receptors in the brain but have different products.

 THC binds to the CB1 receptor, which is responsible for the psychoactive effects of marijuana.
 On the other hand, CBD attaches to the CB2 receptor, which is responsible for its medicinal properties.